 What is the meaning of DRIP for investors?
 What is a DRIP in investing?

-DRIP is the short acronym for Dividend ReInvestment Plan.
-Reinvesting dividends is a simple, yet powerful, concept that employees with stock purchase plans (ESPP) or DIY investors can leverage to build a dividend growth portfolio.
+DRIP is the short acronym for Dividend Reinvestment Plan.
+Reinvesting dividends is a simple yet powerful concept that employees with stock purchase plans (ESPP) or DIY investors can leverage to build a dividend growth portfolio.
 There are two types of DRIP investors can leverage:

 - Full DRIP – This approach implies that all pennies you received from the company’s dividend is re-invested and fractional shares are tracked.
 With individual stocks, this is only possible through a transfer agent.

-- Synthetic DRIP – This approach is provided by discount brokers and only full shares can be purchased and added to your account.
+- Synthetic DRIP – This approach is provided by discount brokers, and only full shares can be purchased and added to your account.

 DRIP Plans

-These plans are offered by the corporation and approved by the board of directors of public corporation and offered to shareholders.
+These plans are offered by the corporation and approved by the board of directors of the public corporation and offered to shareholders.
 Most plans are similar in that they allow shareholders to purchase shares (including fractional) with the dividend cash received by the company.

 In most cases, these plans are managed by transfer agent companies such as Computershare, CST Trust Company or Valiant Trust.
 The transfer agents will manage the account on behalf of the company you are investing in.

-Both plans below will allow investors to not only put compound growth at work but to also apply a dollar-cost averaging approach.
+Both plans below will allow investors to not only put compound growth at work but also apply a dollar-cost averaging approach.

 Full DRIP with Transfer Agents